-He laughed then.
+He laughed again.
 “Freelancing is paying you more than beans now?”

 Frederick made a placating gesture, but his smile remained predatory.
 “I wasn’t trying to offend you, Grace,” he said, looping his arm around her waist again.
 “I just don’t want you to have to stay in all the time.
 You gotta live a little!”

-“Which is why I’m here with you, now,” she said, tossing her hair and leaning her head against his shoulder.
+“Which is why I’m here with you, now,” she said, brushing a wayward strand of hair from her face and leaning her head against his shoulder.

-I hadn’t noticed where they were going.
-The nauseating smells from the main street had distracted me, but the bass of the club thumped in my ears.
 They were headed to the Chateau, the club where the vampires met their sheep in the night.
 Dammit.
-I couldn’t let her go in there, but I certainly couldn’t go in there without backup.
+I couldn’t let her go in there, but I certainly couldn’t go in there myself without backup.
 It would take too long for Sheppard and the rest of the pack to get here, and we hadn’t made a move on this club yet for tactical reasons.
 The vampires sorely outnumbered us in there, and there were countless more in the den and tunnels underneath the club.
-We’d lose nearly everyone if we attacked it straight on, nevermind the amount of sheep that would die as well in the fight.
+We’d lose nearly everyone if we attacked it straight on, nevermind the amount of sheep that would be slaughtered in the fight.

 “Looks like you lost your prey, little wolfie,” he taunted.
 “Best run back to your pack now.”

-That was no longer an option.
-Frederick would bleed her dry in that club and she’d thank him for the pleasure of it.
+Not an option.
+Frederick would likely bleed her dry in that club and she’d thank him for the pleasure of it.
 Balling my hands into fists so tight it cracked the knuckles, I bared my teeth at the bouncer.
-“Nah, man,” I said, “it just turns out that you should’ve taken the night off.”
+“Nah.
+It just turns out that you should’ve taken the night off.”

-The techno drum and bass thumped in my chest as the bouncer’s body slid along the entryway to the club and onto the dancefloor.
-The whole place stank of fog machine smoke and the rot of vampires.
-The patrons, predominately human sheep who had been drugged into elation, ignored the intrusion.
-The seventeen vampires spread around the club, however, did not.
-They went unnaturally still as I stepped over the groaning bouncer’s body.
+He was regaining consciousness.
 Confidence was going to be the only thing that would keep me alive now.
-So I kept moving, my steps even and purposeful as I zeroed in on Frederick’s location.
+So, I kept moving, my steps even and purposeful as I zeroed in on Frederick’s location.
 If the vampires decided to attack, I would die.
 I’d take maybe as many as four or five down with me if I got lucky, but I would still die.

-I stalked to the booth where Frederick and Grace were sitting with another vampire and his prey for the night.
-Empty shot glasses were on the table in front of them and they all had a round of a pale green liquid in hand.
+I stalked to the booth where Frederick and Grace sat with another vampire and his prey.
+Empty shot glasses were on the table and each of them had a round of a pale green liquid in hand.
 This was one of only a handful of places in town where you could get real absinthe.
-Grace and the other woman drank as I approached, but Frederick and his friend held their glasses, motionless.
+Grace and the other woman drank as I approached, but Frederick and his friend sat motionless, glasses still in hand.
 Both their eyes narrowed and, though they didn’t move, I could tell they were ready to fight.

 “You must have balls of steel, pup,” Frederick said coolly, “to come in here with no backup.”

-“I’m not here to fight,” I said through gritted teeth, though every cell in my body was screaming at me to do otherwise.
+“I’m not here to fight,” I said through gritted teeth, despite every cell in my body screaming to do otherwise.

-Frederick’s friend smirked at me.
-“That’s a shame,” he said.
+The friend smirked at me.
+“That’s a shame.”

 Frederick smiled his feral smile at me.
 “Then what are you here for, if not to fight?”